 central to an understanding of narrative ways of working."

-of Katowice Centre for Psychology and Coaching and - last but not least - a writer.
+of Katowice Centre for Psychology and - last but not least - a writer.

 How did I get to where I am now?

 born in 1974 in Katowice, Poland.
 My parents were Polish literature

 teachers and very cultured people.
 The house was filled with theatre,

 classical music and ballet, painting albums and tons and tons of books.